3ric1ee/zhizhaoli.github.io/_pages/about.md

 Welcome to my academic portfolio!
 I am Eric, **a** **mixologist**, **a** **chef**, **and a** **Ph.D. student** at HKUST, under the guidance of [Prof. Pengyu Zhu](https://pengyuzhu.com/).

 # 🎓 Research Interests
 My research interest is deeply rooted in the intersection of urban policies, big data, and behavioral economics, with a particular focus on **electric vehicle** (EV) policies and **travel behavior**.
+In addition, I am also interested in the electric vehicle **overcapacity** issue.
 For the past two years, my primary research has been on **pandemic-induced behavioral changes** and their **potential stickness** in a high density urban context.
 I am now researching how the development of China's electric vehicle industry will affect the daily travel behavior of rural and suburban residents in the future.
 I hope to have the opportunity to interact with scholars who share the same research interests!

 *Quote: "**風檐展書讀，古道照顏色**（Under the eaves I open the book and read; the ancient Way lights up my face）" from 《正氣歌》（The Song of the Spirit of Righteousness），文天祥 （Wen Tian-xiang, Song Dynasty）*